Morality operates along two dimensions: competition (“me first”) and cooperation

 assume, or guess, that our common ancestor shared some traits with these species.

-than chimps because they live in areas where food is more plentiful.
+they live in areas where food is more plentiful.

 Within the overall, competitive group, chimps and bonobos form long-lasting, mutually

 beneficial friendships and coalitions.
 These mini-groups then compete for dominance

 against other coalitions or individuals within the larger group as a whole.
 Friends